scottyschup/ruby-curriculum/oo-design/hiding.md

 abstracting away the details inside the method implementations.
 Code that is too permissive breaks those abstractions, leaking internal concerns to the outside world.
-For instance, if we let a user call `start_engines`, now he needs to remember to later call `stop_engines`.
+For instance, if we let a user call `start_engines`, now they need to remember to later call `stop_engines`.
 This makes it harder to use our class.

 A good guiding principle of OO design is: minimize the interfaces